 The Master of Public Administration degree leads to careers in public service.
 As the only internationally accredited MPA program in West Virginia, this degree prepares graduates to develop and implement public policies and programs for government and nonprofit agencies.

 The MPA program offers:

-- Flexible course schedule
+- Flexible course schedules

 - Full and part-time enrollment

-- Small seminar style class settings
+- Small seminar-style class settings

-- Opportunities to work directly with community and government organizations
+- Opportunities to work directly with community

 - Team-based projects